 What is a Learning Community?

 The Diocese of Indianapolis’ learning community will comprise people from churches throughout the diocese who commit to pray, practice, learn and share together during a six-month process.
-The process, which includes resources for study and reflection, includes three Saturday workshops, monthly gatherings among parish teams and coaches, and ongoing experiments and discernment.
+The process, which includes resources for study and reflection, includes three evening workshops, monthly gatherings among parish teams, and ongoing experiments and discernment.
 The community’s work together is itself an act of faithful innovation.

 How will our church benefit from participation?